panaversity/learn-agentic-ai/04_building_effective_agents/04_augumentation_memory/05_temporal_kg_mcp_server/readme.md

 - **Different memory types** (Step 1 foundations)

 All wrapped in simple tools that any agent can use.

+> Note: The MCP server here is derived from original graphitic server to use Stateless Streamalble HTTP Transport and gemini as llm and embeddings provider.

 ## The Simple Tools: Turning Complexity into Simplicity